zief0002/statistical-thinking/MSU-materials/README.md

 In the first semester, we ran CATALST sections in a regular classroom.
 MSU has since remodeled two classrooms, changing the furniture to 7' diameter round tables seating nine students (3 groups of 3).
 One computer at each table can project to a flat screen monitor on the wall.
 This group activity approach works much better in the rooms with the tables.
 Also, we are running these sections only in 75 minute class periods meeting twice per week instead of using three 50 minute periods, as we do with the majority of our section.
 The group activities really need the longer times, and we still have trouble getting in a "wrapup" (necessary and important).
 As recommended by [staff at U Minn](http://www.classroom.umn.edu/projects/ALCOverview.html), we have two teachers in the room to wander around checking that groups are getting the important concepts right.
 It's too easy for all 3 members of a group to reinforce a wrong answer.

+We're happy to discuss these changes and other ways to improve intorductory statsitcs.
+Contact: [Jim Robison-Cox](http://www.math.montana.edu/~jimrc/)